-Paramedic Training in South Africa
+Paramedics in South Africa

 Emergency medical care is the primary responsibility of paramedics in the pre-hospital setting.
-Paramedics provide medical care where ever the patient is located either at the patient’s house or work place, in the street, or down an embankment.
+Paramedics provide medical care where ever the patient is located either at the patients house or work place, in the street, or down an embankment.
 Before transporting the patient to a medical facility, paramedics stabilize the patient, and treat and transport the patient.
 Paramedics also provide patient care in the ambulance while the patient is being transferred between hospitals.

 Emergency medical rescue is also offered in the EMS setting and is provided by rescue-qualified paramedics.
-Medical rescue includes use rope rescue systems to rescue people in the mountains and the use of the "jaws of life" to rescue or extricate people from motor vehicle accidence.
+Medical rescue includes use rope rescue systems to rescue people in the mountains and the use of the "jaws of life" to rescue or extricate people from motor vehicle accidents.

-The department of health does offers Bursaries
+The department of health does offer Bursaries

 All vacant posts are listed on the Vacancy Page